 (9) Eraser pencils are an excellent means of getting a very precise eraser point.
 Since you’re sharpening eraser though, use a sharpener with a sharp blade on it.
 Consider keeping one sharpener reserved just for your eraser pencils.

 (13) For a more controlled eraser point that isn’t as fine as an eraser pencil, I like to use a clickable, soft, white eraser like the kind in office supply stores.
+[Update: I’ve since started using this one as well and really like it!]

 * Not pictured / Honorable mention: